 - Select Configure this Place.

 - Choose an earlier version and click Revert to this version to roll back.

 Turning Off Team Create

-If you want to stop using Team Create and edit a place in the solo Studio mode, click on the […] button at the bottom of the Team Create window and select Turn OFF Team Create.
-Any other user in the Team Create session will be removed and won’t be able to join again until Team Create is enabled again and that user is invited.
+To stop using Team Create and return to solo mode, click the button at the bottom of the Team Create window and select Disable Team Create.
+Any other user in the session will be ejected and won’t be able to join again until Team Create is re-enabled.